czottmann/servus-theme-boilerplate/README.md

   - Your theme **must** contain an `index.html`.
   - The templating engine expects UTF-8 encoded files.
-  - Droplings will ignore subfolders.
+  - Servus will ignore subfolders.
 Only files in the root folder of your theme are recognized.
   - There's no reason why your theme can't sport more than one HTML file and/or JS files.
 The templating engine won't replace placeholders in JS files,